rust-lang/book/second-edition/src/ch03-05-control-flow.md

 ```

 It’s also worth noting that the condition in this code *must* be a `bool`.
 If
 the condition isn’t a `bool`, we’ll get an error.
-For example, try running the
-following code:
+For example:

 <span class="filename">Filename: src/main.rs</span>